Lucerne

 Budget Snapshot

-Budget usually slips when you add too many cross-town hops in the same day; build each day around Chapel bridge and Water Tower on the river Reuss, Lucerne at night and one meal-led neighborhood instead.
+Budget usually slips when you add too many cross-town hops in the same day; build each day around The Chapel Bridge, The Spreuer Bridge and one meal-led neighborhood instead.

 Where to Stay